think-mm/enblog/input/posts/2008/12-20-quranic-erroneous-science-and-contradictions.md

 **B. Some Embryological contradictions/errors**

-Man is Created From Clotted blood(?)
+Man is Created From Clotted blood(?), [Quran-23:14]
-<blockquote><font face="Verdana">Then fashioned We the drop (semen) a CLOT OF CONGEALED BLOOD then fashioned We the clot a little lump (fetus), fashioned We the little lump into bones, then clothed the bones with flesh, and then produced it another creation.
+> Then fashioned We the drop (semen) a CLOT OF CONGEALED BLOOD then fashioned We the clot a little lump (fetus), fashioned We the little lump into bones, then clothed the bones with flesh, and then produced it another creation.
 So blessed be Allah, the Best of Creators.
-[Quran-23:14]</font></blockquote>

 (Bengali translations of the Quran read: "*Zamaa't Raokto theeke Manoosh banieesi*" And this Ayat has been repeated again and again throughout the Quran)
+[Quran-75:38]
-<blockquote><font face="Verdana">• Then he becomes a CLOT; then (Allah) shaped and fashioned… [Quran-75:38]
+> - Then he becomes a CLOT; then (Allah) shaped and fashioned…

+[Quran-96:2],
-• Created man, out of a mere clot of congealed blood [Quran-96:2]</font></blockquote>
+> - Created man, out of a mere clot of congealed blood

 There are serious scientific problems here.

 A blood clot can not grow into anything.
 This idea came from the Greeks.
 Aristotle erroneously believed that humans are originated from the action of male semen upon female menstrual blood, which is absolutely an incorrect assumption.
 The Quran's assertion on the clot (*alaqa*) is completely wrong about human development, since there is absolutely no stage during which the embryo consists of a clot.
 The only situation in which an embryo might appear like a clot is during a miscarriage, in which case the clotted blood which is seen to emerge (much of which comes from the mother) is solidified and by definition no longer alive.
 Therefore, if ever an embryo appeared to look like a clot it would never develop any further into a human; it would be a dead mass of bloody miscarriage.
 Since Prophet Muhammad had some thirteen wives it is entirely possible that he would be very familiar with miscarriages.